Is Publix Open On Thanksgiving 2019?

 — Publix (@Publix) November 22, 2019

-Publix isn’t the only grocery store closed on Thanksgiving, though.
-If you plan to go out, you won’t be able to shop at Trader Joe’s or Aldi either.
-Also, stores like Costco, BJ’s and Sam’s Club are closed for the holiday as well.
+Publix is not the only grocery store closed on Thanksgiving.
+If you plan to venture out, you will not be able to shop at stores like Trader Joe’s or Aldi either.
+Also, Costco, BJ’s, and Sam’s Club are all closed for the holiday as well.

-What are you to do if you find yourself needing some pumpkin pie spice, green beans for you casserole, or an extra loaf of bread for stuffing on Thanksgiving?
-Luckily, there are plenty of other stores and businesses that are open for the holiday, but most have limited hours of operation.
+So, what are you to do if you find yourself needing some pumpkin pie spice, green beans for your casserole, or an extra loaf of bread for stuffing on Thanksgiving Day?
+Fortunately, there are plenty of other stores and businesses that are open for the holiday.
+That said, it’s important to call ahead before heading out the door as most of these stores have limited hours of operation.

-Hours for Walmart vary, but many will be open in the evening for Black Friday deals.
-It is best to call your local Walmart before heading out to make sure they are open for what you need.
-Whole Foods is also open on Thanksgiving, though most will close in the afternoon.
+For example, hours for Walmart vary on Thanksgiving Day, but many will be open in the evening for some early Black Friday deals.
+Whole Foods is also open on Thanksgiving Day, though most Whole Foods locations will close in the afternoon.

 Delivered To Your INBOX